Tracy-LeeOberem/Tracy-LeeOberem.github.io/README.md

 ## Features:
 - Responsive design for mobile and desktop
 - Projects showcased by descriptions, Images and Youtube video demos
-- View and downloadable embedded CV
+- Viewable and downloadable embedded CV
 - Contact information
 - Links to GitHub and LinkedIn profiles